 Microsoft CA Database Cleanup – After

-Now that we have cleaned up the database, our .edb file size went from a whopping 2.7GB to a mere 97MB.
+Now that we have cleaned up the database, our CA database file size went from a whopping 2.7GB to a mere 97MB.
 What were your BEFORE and AFTER database (.edb) file sizes?
-Share by posting in the comments below.
+Share by posting a comment below! ↓